sonic-net/sonic-mgmt/docs/testplan/Single-Switch-Reboot-test-plan.md

 2. Reboot neighbor and wait for critial processes
 3. Wait for critial processes
 4. Check interface status are up on all ports
+5. Check appl_db
-5. Verify base and post reboot total bgp route count are equal
+6. Verify base and post reboot total bgp route count are equal